The Gion Festival Community

 The Gion festival exists thanks to a unique coming together of essentially autonomous neighborhood associations, called chōnai.
 The chōnai are essential: each one is in charge of its own float and its treasures.
 The festival’s 1100 years of illustrious history represents a triumph of community collaboration difficult to match anywhere on the planet.

 Each chōnai consists of half a city block, with the block cut diagonally across the middle like a sandwich: each half comprises a chōnai.
-Traditionally each chōnai sponsored, funded, maintained and celebrated its own yamaboko float.
-The rise and fall of the festival yamaboko and its treasures mirrored the fluctuations in fortunes of chōnai members.
+Traditionally a Gion Festival chōnai sponsored, funded, maintained and celebrated its own yamaboko float.
+The rise and fall of the Gion Festival yamaboko and their treasures mirrored the fluctuations in fortunes of residents of Gion Festival chōnai.

-Chōnai members were, historically, families and companies located in the neighborhood.
-Until Japan’s economic bubble burst, this part of Kyoto was the epicenter of the kimono world, boasting merchants in kimono, silk, dyers and the like.
+Until Japan’s economic bubble burst, this part of Kyoto was the epicenter of the kimono world.
+When I lived there in the early 1990s, the Gion Festival neighborhood still boasted merchants in kimono, silk, dyers and the like.

-In a sub-festival called the Byōbu Matsuri (Folding-Screen Festival), resident families and companies even now graciously open their doors and windows to display priceless folding screens, suits of armor, kimono and other family heirlooms.
+For example, traditionally there’s a Gion Festival sub-festival called the Byōbu Matsuri (Folding-Screen Festival).
+Even now resident families and companies graciously open their doors and windows to display priceless folding screens, suits of armor, kimono and other family heirlooms.

-What are your thoughts and impressions?
-You’re invited to share them via the Contact page.
+Thoughtful feedback is welcome and helpful.
+You’re invited to share via the Contact page.